 Guerrillas booby-trapped their abandoned bunkers, trench lines, and tunnel complexes.
 U.S. troops learned to carefully search those places.
 Philip Caputo came upon a unique booby trap on a jungle trail southwest of Danang.
 The insurgents had erected a log and brush barricade across a trail to slow the American foot patrol.
 They also draped a series of grenades, like a string of Christmas ornaments, along the length of the barricade.
 The grenades had been set to go off as soon as the Americans attempted to dismantle the obstacle.
 Caputo had the good fortune to spot the partially hidden booby trap before he and his men detonated it.

 Certain booby traps countered specific U.S. technologies.
 The insurgents deployed these weapons to blunt the effects of American firepower or to slow down U.S. mechanized units.
 Before widespread employment of the B-40 rocket propelled grenade (RPG), land mines offered the guerrillas the best chance of knocking out of action the U.S.’s tracked vehicles – including the M-41 and M-48 tanks and the M-113 armored personnel carrier.
-Blowing the track off a M-113 sometimes forced U.S. troops to halt and establish a defensive perimeter around the disabled APC.
-If the damage to the vehicle was extensive enough, the soldiers had to wait for the arrival of a M-100 recovery vehicle.
+Blowing the track off a M-113 sometimes forced U.S. troops to halt and establish a defensive perimeter around the disabled vehicle.
+If the damage was extensive enough, the soldiers had to wait for the arrival of a M-100 recovery vehicle.
 Disabling a tracked vehicle postponed or completely stopped American tactical operations, which in-turn hampered the U.S.’s ability to find and attrite the Vietcong.